-BCI is proud to honor industry thought leader, Sally Breidegam Miksiewicz, former CEO of East Penn Manufacturing Co., by establishing the Sally Breidegam Miksiewicz Innovation Award.
-Sally believed that innovation was a vital part of moving the industry forward and increasing customer satisfaction.
-The Sally Breidegam Miksiewicz Innovation Award will celebrate innovation in equipment, processes, services, and products that advance the lead battery industry.
+BCI annually honors industry thought leader, Sally Breidegam Miksiewicz, by presenting one company with the Sally Breidegam Miksiewicz Innovation Award.
+The Innovation Award celebrates innovation in equipment, processes, services and products that advance the lead battery industry.

-BCI will begin accepting submissions for the 2017 Sally Breidegam Miksiewicz Innovation Award in late November 2016.
+BCI is now accepting submissions for the 2017 Sally Breidegam Miksiewicz Innovation Award.

 Each submission will be evaluated on the following criteria:

 Sustainability - How does your submission show environmental stewardship and /or innovative recyclability?
 Provide tangible aspirations, goals and objectives in helping to create a greener tomorrow.

 Safety - Does your submission show product or process stability and the ability to be safely commercialized?
 Demonstrate a clear commitment to the best interest of the general public and industry from a safety standpoint.

 Cost - Can the submission be easily commercialized, provide cost-optimized advantages and be an affordable alternative to existing technologies and processes?

 Performance - Does the submission meet or exceed the needs for application and industry requirements?
 Show how it meets its intended key objectives, goals and benefits as well as other outstanding attributes.